cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 ## Disadvantages

 - Relies on a third-party partner and their infrastructure.
-- Opens a tunnel connection between your premises and a third party that if you don't take care, can sneak peek at your network without your knowing about it.
+- Opens a tunnel connection between your premises and a third party that If not properly managed, third-party services could gain visibility into your network traffic.
 - The connections between your clients and Cloudflare are protected, but, despite the tunnel being secure, the data inside that tunnel isn't encrypted.
 Even if you up an HTTPS server, Cloudflare will decrypt the data and re-encrypt it with their certificate.
 Cloudflare can see all your traffic which means sensitive information like personal data or even passwords will be open to Cloudflare if your site deals with that kind of information.

 Let's be honest here.
 Cloudflare is a reputable company having great partners on the market.
-Isn't know if they did spy on some of their clients, but this can happen if they wanted to do so.
+It isn't known if they did spy on some of their clients, but this can happen if they wanted to do so.
 Like they named their own solution, zero trust.
 Just be aware when you send or receive sensitive information over their network.

+## A technical perspective

+To understand how Cloudflare operates and how it made Twitter accessible, let’s explore its core functionalities, including the [Zero trust tunnel](https://www.cloudflare.com/products/tunnel/) and publish a website on ease.

+Since this blog covers the technical perspective of these subjects, let's take note of the services offered by Cloudflare, as do a step-by-step of how to setup a [Cloudflare zero trust tunnel](https://www.cloudflare.com/products/tunnel/) and publish a website on ease.

 ## Cloudflare zero trust network tunnel